 I need some feedback on the following : when direct subscribe is active and a min-max is set. is the teacher (or the person with sufficient rights) able to override this, can he/she add more/less users to a certain group via the regular group creator?
 If yes the working method remains the same.

-Updated by Anneleen Verckens about 6 years ago
+Updated by Anneleen Verckens over 8 years ago

 I gave an update via email to the support but this doesn't work (mails don't arrive).